 Question the authenticity of all the past work of both the parties

-Over the years, plagiarism and its importance has been coming to light more and more.
+Over the years, plagiarism and its importance have been coming to light more and more.
 And, not just for big brands, companies, or public figures but for every business, big or small.
 It can happen with anyone’s work and it is an unfair practice, whether done intentionally or unintentionally.
-As fashion designers or creator, you must be aware of this and understand it fully to be able to call your piece of work, rightfully yours.
+As fashion designers or creators, you must be aware of this and understand it fully to be able to call your piece of work, rightfully yours.

 The Thin Line Between Inspiration and Plagiarism

 So, this is the process most individuals follow to create something and produce work.
 They have an initial idea or a thought that is raw in every way.
 To build on that initial idea, many artists choose to seek inspiration from within or from external sources.
 This may include referring to another artist’s work or even some unrelated sources of creative inspiration.
-As a designer, you may choose to refer to fashion magazines, fashion shows, movies, nature, songs, artworks by artists, or even actual designs from other designers.
+As a fashion designer, you may choose to refer to fashion magazines, fashion shows, movies, nature, songs, artworks by artists, or even actual designs from other fashion designers.

 Now, this is a natural process of seeking inspiration that goes behind every creative work.
 But, the same may end up becoming a serious problem in two situations.
 One, when you tend to pick not just inspiration to build on your initial idea but pick actual ideas or elements from that source.
 And second, when you end up copying the entire work of others as it is or with some changes.
 In any case, whether it is an intentional move or an unintentional one, which it may be when someone is simply seeking inspiration, it is still an offence.